ritawang917/Covid-19-Group-Project/README.md

   Does the number of COVID-19 patients hospitalized correlate with the average percentage of COVID-19 patients who passed away during hospitalization?

-  By analyzing the data can we predict the trend of people testing positive in NYC?

   By analyzing the data from hospitalization and death rates compared to the tested positive for COVID-19, has the virus appeared to cause a more severe effect on the community?

   Did the time of vaccination correlate with the number of deaths in the hospital due to COVID-19?